-Until recently, I had never seriously considered traveling to Iceland.
+Until recently, I had never seriously considered traveling to Iceland with kids.
 I’ve walked on glaciers before in Alaska – spotted puffins too.
 And, I’ve taken my kids to Yellowstone to see the Old Faithful geyser erupt.
 I didn’t feel the need to cross the Atlantic to see glaciers, puffins, or geysers.
 However, as a photographer and an Instagram user, the recent barrage of beautiful waterfall pictures from Iceland sparked my interest.
 When I researched one-way tickets home from Europe and found that my cheapest options included flights from Reykjavik with a stopover in Iceland, I was sold.
-I booked a three-night Icelandair stopover in Iceland, heading home on flights from Reykjavik, on our way home from a month in Europe, and began planning.
+I planned 3 days traveling in Southern Iceland in August with my kids.
+It was amazing!
+I can’t wait to go back.

 Before you head to Iceland check out the ultimate packing list for Iceland.

 Traveling to Iceland in August: 3 Days in Iceland with Kids

 To Tour or Not to Tour while Visiting Iceland in August with Kids?